 We start every session with a conversation.
 Where are you today?
 What flared this week?
 What's your sleep been like?
 The answers shape the entire treatment.
 Over time, we identify your body's patterns—the areas that hold tension first, the triggers that set things off—and we build a strategy around that.

-Most of my fibromyalgia clients describe a gradual but real shift: fewer flare-ups, better sleep, less daily pain.
+Most of my fibromyalgia clients describe a gradual but real shift: fewer flare-ups, better sleep, less daily pain (Wolfe et al., 2016).
 The goal isn't to eliminate fibromyalgia—it's to help you reclaim a level of function and comfort that you may have stopped believing was possible.
 Your body can rebuild that capacity.
 It just needs someone willing to work with you, not against you.